lnemsick-simp/pupmod-simp-autofs/REFERENCE.md

 Base `dn` to use when searching for a map base `dn`

 * Only applies if `$ldap` is `true`.
-* 'search_base' parameter in the 'autofs' section of /etc/autofs.conf
+* 'search_base' parameter in the 'autofs' section of /etc/autofs.conf,
+  which can be specified multiple times

 Default value: `undef`